 On Saturday, September 6th, Bernadette McAliskey spoke at a ‘London Says Yes’ rally organised by the Republican Socialist Alliance to show their support for those voting for Scottish independence on September 18th.

-Bernadette’s talk can be viewed on You-tube by going into the link:-
+Bernadette’s talk can be viewed on You-tube:-

 Bernadette also spoke at the Radical Independence Campaign conference on November 23rd.
-Her talk can be seen at:-

 2. ANDY ASHE SPEAKS TO THE ANNUAL JAMES CONNOLLY COMMEMORATION IN EDINBURGH